Anwarvic/BertPuncCap/README.md

 ### Hyper-parameters

+The following is a full list of all hyper-parameters that can be used with this model:

+TODO: table here

 ### Punctuations & Cases

 The list of punctuations & cases handled by this model can be seen down below: